Before You Try Another Money Strategy, Read This

 Why You’ve Been Taught To Wait

-How The Scarcity Wound Quietly Runs the Show
+How the Scarcity Wound Runs the Show

 What’s Always Been True (Even if You Forgot)